This page provides information for staff about Covid-19 testing, reporting and self-isolation arrangements at Oxford Brookes.

-You should notify your line manager as soon as possible and complete the Coronavirus reporting form.
+You should notify your line manager as soon as possible,complete the Coronavirus reporting form and book a test.
 You may work from home if you feel able to do so.
 In any event, you will be paid your normal pay and your absence will be recorded as Special Covid-19 Leave.
 This means that any entitlement under the Managing absence from work due to ill health policy won’t be affected by this absence.

 For clarity, the first seven days of any absence are self-certified so there is no need to get a doctor’s certificate.

 What should you do if your Covid-related illness continues beyond the 10 days self-isolation period?
 Do I need a medical certificate?

 If you continue to feel unwell, and symptoms persist or worsen, the current advice is to contact your GP or NHS 111 online and follow their advice.
 Do not attend a GP surgery or hospital.

 You should notify your manager that your symptoms persist or have worsened and that you are still unfit for work.
 Our current understanding is that NHS 111 will be able to issue a medical certificate after seven days, alternatively please contact your GP.